bonillml/RHIT-ECE-OSMIAnesthesiaPump/README.md

 ```

 #### Update Functions
 On the other hand, Update Functions are rotary encoder-enforced functions that relate to a Button_Item's respective menu page.
 To recount, Update Functions are not called when their Button_Item's ButtonWidget is pressed.
 They are called upon in the `re_Controller()` function when the user is in a valid channel item menu page and the software detects a large enough turn of the rotary encoder.
-Here is the following code within the `re_Controller()` function that calls the Update Functions:
+For further context, the code within the `re_Controller()` function below calls both the Update Function and then a Setup Function; the Setup Function is called as a menu page refresh.

 ```C++
 // ...
 Other re_Controller() code